Skip to content

 Core Web Vitals

-• CLS (Cumulative Layout Shift) - Under 0.1
+• CLS (Cumulative Layout Shift) - Under 0.1.
+Measures how much the page layout shifts unexpectedly during load.

 Optimization Strategies